Electronic Health Records May Help Customize Medical Treatments

 The hope, he says, is that it will help reveal the biology of more common forms of cancer and cardiovascular disease, and possibly more complex diseases like obesity and diabetes.

-Geisinger's experiment, done in partnership with a company called Regeneron, which funds the gene scans and the research, is an important foray into the new world where genetic data merge with electronic medical records.
+Geisinger's experiment, done in partnership with a company called Regeneron, which funds and performs the gene scans, is an important foray into the new world where genetic data merge with electronic medical records.

 "The scientific community has been waiting to see what would happen here," says Dr. Harlan Krumholz, a professor of medicine at Yale University who researches cardiology and health care.